EdwardRutz/chai-tests/README.md

 - Using Behavior Driven Development (BDD) style with the Chai expect method
 - Chai is a BDD/TDD assertion library for node and the browser.
 It can pair with any javascript testing framework. <cite>[ChaiJS.com](http://chaijs.com/)</cite>
 - Writing tests with Chai's expect method

+## TDD Process

+- The goal is to create a function to evaluate a move title and make sure the words are capitalized
+- First write a test to confirm the movie title is a string.
+Then write the code and check it with the test
+- Then break the process down into small steps, check one letter, then check one word
+- Write a test to check if the first letter in the word is capitalized
+- Then write a function and a step to capitalize the a letter
+- Then the first letter of a word.
+- Build logic for changing one word then put it into a loop:
+  - Split each word in the string
+  - Rejoin each word back into the title
+- <cite>Review info in [tutorial](https://teamtreehouse.com/library/javascript-unit-testing/introducing-unit-testing/greater-expectations)</cite>

 ## References